Why Christian Missionary Work?

 SPRD: How did QRBBC become affiliated with the church you worked with in the Philippines?

 QRBBC has an outreach ministry, Victory in Grace.
 Victory in Grace encompasses missions, television and radio broadcasts, printed media, and publications.
 We travel with Victory in Grace and minister to churches worldwide.
 There were families in our church, at Quentin Road, who had family members in the Philippines.
 Two sisters had both grown up in the Philippines and in Chicago, and their parents had made a commitment to bring the gospel back to their home, north of Manila.
 Five years ago, we went to work with Pastor Nelson Flores, their father, he had such a heart for his people.
 He was diagnosed with a terminal disease while we were there, we were able to serve the local community, and meet other like-minded friends.
 It was an incredible time for Pastor Nelson and his family and church.
-We were able to participate in a very intimate way.
+We were able to take part in a very intimate way.
 He passed away only 3 months later.
 Pastor Nelson’s son-in-law and daughter left the northwest suburbs of Chicago to take over that work.
 It has all grown from there.
 We have a good reputation and see some of the same people year after year.
 Pastors who serve these special people need all the support they can get.

 Christian Missionary Work